 Let's explore the concept of rational numbers and how the integer -12 fits perfectly within that framework.
-We'll delve into the definition of rational numbers, explore examples, and understand why -12 is undeniably a rational number.
+We'll break down the definition of rational numbers, explore examples, and understand why -12 is undeniably a rational number.
 Get ready to solidify your understanding of number systems!

 Understanding Rational Numbers

 At its core, a rational number is any number that can be expressed as a fraction p/q, where p and q are both integers, and q is not equal to zero.
-This definition opens the door to a wide range of numbers, including fractions like 1/2, -3/4, and 5/1, as well as terminating and repeating decimals like 0.5 and 0.333....
+This definition opens the door to a wide range of numbers, including fractions like 1/2, -3/4, and 5/1, as well as terminating and repeating decimals like 0.Because of that, 5 and 0.
+333....
 The "rational" in rational numbers stems from the word "ratio," highlighting the fact that these numbers can be represented as a ratio of two integers.

 The Essence of Rationality